The Grog Blog

 Thoughtful consideration of as many things as we can each manage is the only way to live in these 'meatsuit' bodies.
 Lives of progressive understanding and, hopefully, contentment.

-...some more Aldous Huxley stuff from his writings of many decades ago...)
+...P.S. a bit more Aldous Huxley stuff from his writings of many decades ago...

 "There will be, in the next generation or so, a pharmacological method of making people love their servitude, and producing dictatorship without tears, so to speak, producing a kind of painless concentration camp for entire societies so that people will in fact have their liberties taken away from them, but will rather enjoy it, because they will be distracted from any desire to rebel by propaganda or brainwashing, or brainwashing enhanced by pharmacological methods."